wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ### _**Question 1: Identify and explain common and important components and concepts of web development markup languages**_

-    When considering markup languages for web development, one of the most common markup languages is HTML or 'Hypertext Markup Language'.
-Basically, HTML enables data to be seperated into elements to make it easier to structure a webpage.
-These elements form the building blocks to be styled and designed to create an engaging experience for the user.
+    When considering markup languages for web development, the most common markup language is HTML or 'Hypertext Markup Language'.
+HTML enables data to be seperated into elements to make it easier to structure a webpage.
+These elements form the building blocks to be styled in order to create an engaging experience for the user.

-    There are other languages such as XML (eXtensible Markup language) or Markdown, however HTML appears to be the main markup language in web development (Lenovo, 2024).
+    There are other languages such as XML (eXtensible Markup language) or Markdown, however HTML is the main markup language in web development (Lenovo, 2024).
 Components and elements are annotated by 'tags' which help organise and collate data, and assist in its styling as the structure and tags are easily referenced and understood (Britannica, 2024).
 Some example components or tags in HTML include, header, body, section, main or footer in which appropriate input can be organised.

 ### _**Question 2: Define the features of the following technologies that are essential in terms of the development of the internet:**_ <br/><br/> - **_packets_** <br/> - **_IP addresses (IPv4 and IPv6)_** <br/> - **_routers and routing_** <br/> - **_domains and DNS_** <br/> <br/>**_Explain how each technology has contributed to the development of the internet._**